open-mmlab/mmengine/docs/en/design/evaluation.md

 In each algorithm library of OpenMMLab, common evaluation metrics have been implemented in the corresponding direction.
 For example, COCO metrics is provided in MMDetection and Accuracy, F1Score, etc. are provided in MMClassification.

 Users can also add custom metrics.
-For details, please refer to the examples given in the \[tutorial documentation\](../tutorials/evaluation.md#Custom evaluation metrics).
+For details, please refer to the examples given in the [tutorial documentation](../tutorials/evaluation.md#Custom evaluation metrics).